 I suppose I’m lucky enough to be passionate about both.
 I’ve failed at most things, including being a fabulous jazz musician and as a novelist, so the next best thing is to invite real fabulous jazz musicians to come and play in a bookshop.
 I’ve always put on jazz, duos to big bands – in churches to railways stations, anywhere.
 There’s a wonderful realism with jazz musicians, their life force is strong and they are looking to be enthusiastic; market forces are writ large in their lives, and so long as you are seen to be fair, they’ll be game.
 Books are very aspirational, and so is jazz: you have to believe that there is no such thing as a wrong note.
 One of the great things about the space here is that not only is it aspirational (so many Facebook profile pictures come from this shop), you have to be creative to use it for there’s a massive pillar space blocking out the middle of the shop: performers have to stare at it, mindful of the audience vistas either side.
 I sell jazz CDs as well, and I have often wondered why it was only W.H.
 Smith’s (an historic British retailer) that combined the two medium.
-And like Smith’s the shop also sells wonderful hand crafted stationery from Lucie Immaginacija, a humble brand with a strong identity, a passionate believer in the supremacy and restorative quality of the analogue experience.
+And like Smith’s the shop also sells stationery, wonderful hand crafted notebooks from Lucie Forejtova’s Immaginacija, a humble brand with a strong identity; it is a passionate believer in the supremacy and restorative quality of the analogue experience.

 Tell us about the books your store carries?
-I read that the store carried jazz/music books more than
+I read that the store carried jazz/music books more than anything else?

 Yes, it is jazz centric, but that is to give it identity and not sales.
 I believe that what remains unsold on your shelves encourages rapport with a customer.
 If it’s zany and fresh, then the customer feels that way, even if the specifics don’t grab you.
 The shop stocks fiction from the twentieth century only, much that is in translation, and does poetry well.
 Poetry remains firmly visceral and analogue, in the centre of the shop, and its burgeoning sales reflect this.
 Of all the written art forms, poetry is the most tactile and the most wedded to the written page.
 I have an ocean liner’s worth of second-hand books.